ebikatsudon/VTubeStudio/VTS-Model-Settings.md

 There are two ways to trigger hotkeys:

-* Keyboard-Hotkeys (PC/Mac only)
+* **Keyboard-Hotkeys (PC/Mac only)**
   * As the name implies, you can trigger hotkeys by pressing keys on your keyboard.
   * You can set combinations of up to 2 keys.
-  * Keypresses are also read when the VTube Studio window is not in focus, for example when you’re playing a game.
+  * Keypresses are also read when the VTube Studio window is not in focus, for example when you're playing a game.
 However, this does not work on macOS.
   * Also included: Mouse-Hotkeys (right/left/middle click).

-* On-Screen Button Hotkeys (PC/Mac and smartphones)
+* **On-Screen Button Hotkeys (PC/Mac and smartphones)**
   * Up to 8 hotkeys can be set as on-screen buttons.
 They will be shown as semi-transparent white circles on the right of the main screen (see picture 3).
   * Opacity can be changed.
 They can also be made invisible.
   * You can customize the color for each on-screen button.

-  * If you activate “Send hotkeys to PC”, pressing an on-screen hotkey on your smartphone will send a signal to your PC (if connected) that the key with that ID has been pressed.
+  * If you activate **"Send hotkeys to PC"**, pressing an on-screen hotkey on your smartphone will send a signal to your PC (if connected) that the key with that ID has been pressed.
 When the model you have loaded on your PC also has on-screen button hotkeys set up, the corresponding key will be triggered.
   * You do not need to have a model loaded on your smartphone to send hotkey presses to your PC.
 If no model is loaded, all 8 on-screen buttons will be shown.

+## Hotkey Actions

+Various actions can be triggered by hotkeys:

+* **Play Animation (.motion3.json)**
+  * Will play the given animation once (overwrites face tracking)
+* **Change Idle Animation (.motion3.json)**
+  * Will change the currently looping idle animation.
+Will not be saved into the VTS model configuration.
+* **Set/Unset Expression (.exp3.json)**
+  * Toggles the given expression in the model (overwrites face tracking and animations)
+  * If multiple expressions set the same Live2D parameter to different values, the last expression will decide the value.
+  * More on this in the chapter “Expressions”
+* **Remove all Expressions**
+  * Removes all currently set expressions.
+* **Reload Model Texture**
+  * Reloads the model texture.
+This means you can modify your model .PNG-texture outside the app and reload it on the fly.
+Can be used for various cool effects during streams.
+* **Move Model**
+  * Moves the model to the given position/rotation/size.
+  * You can configure a time that the movement should take.
+  * The position for the hotkey can be set using the "Record Position" button, which will save the current model position, rotation and size.
+The numbers shown are:
+    * x-pos/y-pos/size   rotation
+* **Change Background**
+  * Changes the background to the one you select for this hotkey.
+* **Reload Microphone**
+  * Reloads the currently active microphone used for voice lipsync.
+* **Calibrate Camera**
+  * Triggers camera calibration.
+* **Change VTS Model**
+  * Changes the VTube Studio model to the one you select for this hotkey.
+* **Take Screenshot**
+  * Triggers screenshot with the previously set screenshot settings.

+For animations and expressions, there are a few extra settings you can use to customize fade times and animation playback behavior.
+For example, you can stop animations/expressions after a certain number of seconds or once the button is let go.

+For animations specifically, you can set them to **stop on the last frame**.
+This will stop the animation on the last frame once playback has finished and hold all parameters there until you press the hotkey again. **All Live2D parameters used in face-tracking for your model will not be affected by this** and fade back automatically after the animation has finished playing regardless.